How Award Amounts Are Determined

 The Direct Cost of Attendance (DCOA) = tuition + fees + books + room & board.
-This figure does not include incidentals such as money for gasoline, hamburgers, or trips to the laundromat.
+This figure does not include incidentals and transportation.
 The cost of attendance reported to you by the school will be slightly higher than the DCOA reported to the Scholars Program because the school’s cost of attendance figures include incidental charges that we do not cover.

 The EFC is the amount of money that the student’s family is expected to contribute toward his or her education.
 This amount is computed by the federal government and is NOT funded by the J.L.
 Bedsole Scholars Program.

 The Financial Aid package includes only grants and other scholarships.
 We do not take into account student loans or work study.

 A student must have at least $1,000 of unmet need AND an EFC of no more than $10,000 to qualify for a J.L.
 Bedsole Scholarship.
 The J.L.
 Bedsole Scholarship will pay a maximum of $6,000 of unmet need per year, renewable for four years or until the baccalaureate degree is received, whichever comes first.
 The Bedsole Scholars Program does not fund summer terms.

 Below is an example of how an award is calculated: